 Still feeling chilly?

 If you still have cold floors, or you just want more warmth than normal, you can get heating for the floor.
 One of the most efficient is radiant heating.
 It involves plastic tubing filled with hot water that runs under the floor.
 This is easiest to install when the floor is first laid, but it can also be added to an existing floor.
 Or you can look at different options of floor heaters.
-You will want to take precaution with heaters on a wood floor as the heat mixed with reduced humidity can dry out the wood.
+You will want to take precautions with heaters on a wood floor as the heat mixed with reduced humidity can dry out the wood.

 Option #1: If you haven’t laid your concrete yet, consider putting radiant heating in.
 The tubes are laid out in the concrete and the water running through them keeps your bare feet comfortable.
-For an existing concrete slab you need to put in insulation.
+For an existing concrete slab, you need to put in insulation.
 A lot of the heat is lost through the sides of a concrete slab.
 You can fix this by installing rigid foam board along the exterior perimeter of the slab that extends from the bottom of the house’s siding to below the frost line.
 Then cover it over with a material that is resistant to water and damage, like vinyl or stucco.

-Option #2: Another choice for concrete is to apply a sub floor.
+Option #2: Another choice for concrete is to apply a subfloor.
 This involves lying down compressed sleepers, then foam board, plywood, and finally your floor finish like carpet.
 You have to check the measurement from floor to ceiling before being able to choose this option since it will add a few inches.
-This measurement needs to be at least 7’ 8” to make a sub floor a viable option.
+This measurement needs to be at least 7’ 8” to make a subfloor a viable option.

 Don’t believe that a cold floor is something you just have to deal with.
 You can go barefoot in winter.
-It will take some work, but it will be worth it, cold season after cold season.
+It will take some work, but it will be worth it, cold season after the cold season.